Vincent-the-gamer/nemassler-lib/README.md

 # Currently Supported

 > [!IMPORTANT]
-> This module is using `.node` binary file, so it is not compatible to every OS.
+> This module is using `.node` binary file, so it is only compatible with these following systems.

 Supported:
 - macOS(Apple Silicon)
+- Linux(GNU, x64)
+- Linux(GNU, arm64)

 # Installation